BitcoinQnA/Bitcoiner.Guide/fork.md

 title: Foundation Devices
 subtitle: Sovereign computing company
 ---
 Foundation Devices is a hardware company that builds Bitcoin-centric tools that empower you to reclaim your digital sovereignty.
-They aimed to build a different kind of hardware company with an emphasis on open source and local manufacturing.
+They aimed to build a different kind of hardware company with an emphasis on Open Source and local manufacturing.
 This starts with Passport and Envoy – but they are just getting started!

 <p align="center">
   <img src="/assets/img/foundation-devices-images.jpg" class="responsive" style="max-width: 100%; height: auto;" />